awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject.md

-# AWS CodeDeploy DeploymentGroup OnPremisesTagSetListObject<a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject"></a>
+# CodeDeploy DeploymentGroup OnPremisesTagSetListObject<a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject"></a>

 <a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject-description"></a>The `OnPremisesTagSetListObject` property type specifies lists of on\-premises instance tag groups\.
 In order for an instance to be included in the deployment group, it must be identified by all the tag groups in the list\.

-<a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject-inheritance"></a> `OnPremisesTagSetListObject` is a property of the [AWS CodeDeploy DeploymentGroup OnPremisesTagSet](aws-properties-codedeploy-deploymentgroup-onpremisestagset.md) property type\.
+<a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject-inheritance"></a> `OnPremisesTagSetListObject` is a property of the [CodeDeploy DeploymentGroup OnPremisesTagSet](aws-properties-codedeploy-deploymentgroup-onpremisestagset.md) property type\.

 ## Syntax<a name="aws-properties-codedeploy-deploymentgroup-onpremisestagsetlistobject-syntax"></a>